Rsantct/pe.audio.sys/pe.audio.sys/README.md

 # The loudspeaker

+Loudspeaker config files kind of are leaved, only **`brutefir_config`** has to be adjusted to set the proper coeff levels and xover scheme, as well as system card wiring and delays on each port.

-XO and DRC pcms will be scanned from the list of files found under the loudspeker folder, when named as follows:
+For control purposes, XO and DRC pcms will be scanned from the list of files found under the loudspeker folder, when named as follows: